This article provides answers to the following questions, among others:

 Hypoeutectoid steels with a carbon content below approx. 0.3 % carbon are generally not soft annealed, as these are relatively soft anyway.
 Although these steels already have good formability, their machinability is unfavourable due to the tendency to form built-up cutting edges at the tool edges.
 In order to give these low-carbon steels good machinability, the coarse-grain annealing described below can be used as heat treatment.

 In general a coarse-grained steel microstructure is undesirable due to the relatively low toughness and strength values.
 The only advantage of a coarser grain is the resulting better machinability, which is due to the increased brittleness of the coarse grain (note that brittleness and toughness always behave in reverse).
-Especially for low-carbon steels with a carbon content of less than 0.3 %, coarse grain annealing is an alternative to soft annealing in order to improve machinability accordingly.
+Especially for low-carbon steels with a carbon content of less than 0.3 %, coarse grain annealing is an alternative to soft annealing in order to improve machinability.

 The aim of coarse grain annealing is to improve machinability!